Saikawa Group Picture in Fall 2017

-Sam Peters is a second-year Ph.D. student in Environmental Health at the Rollins School of Public Health and has worked in the group since Fall 2015.His research interests focus on the environmental impact of agricultural practices.
+Sam Peters is a third-year Ph.D. student in Environmental Health at the Rollins School of Public Health and has worked in the group since Fall 2015.His research interests focus on the environmental impact of agricultural practices.
 He is currently researching the effects of mulch systems on soil greenhouse gas emissions.
 He plans to expand this work to urban agriculture sites in Atlanta and the EMBRAPA agricultural research center in Petrolina, Brazil, in the winter of 2017, funded by the Borlaug Fellowship.
 Outside of the lab, Sam teaches about his research in the classroom through the ORDER Fellowship, and write free lance science and health journalism for Georgia Health News.

-Jennifer Fundora is a junior majoring in International Studies and Environmental Sciences and has worked within the group since Fall 2015 as a Scholarly Inquiry and Research at Emory (SIRE) student.
+Jennifer Fundora is a senior majoring in International Studies and Environmental Sciences and has worked within the group since Fall 2015 as a Scholarly Inquiry and Research at Emory (SIRE) student.
 She is from Miami, Florida and is is interested in studying the power of international institutions when dealing with environmental policy.
 She is a Mellon Mays Undergraduate Fellow and she is researching what has led to a higher deforestation rate in Haiti, compared to the Dominican Republic.

 Marcus Trail (currently at Georgia Environmental Protection Department)

 Cindy Young (currently at NASA Langley)